Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Background Related Work

 \subsection{Applications of large language models}

-Large language models (LLMs) come from a long line of research in natural language processing (NLP) that began in the 1950s and `60s~\cite{Chomsky+2002}.
-Research in this field aims to enable computers to understand, interpret, and generate human language in a useful way.
-In recent years, a substantial increase in research activity can be attributed to the introduction of the transformer model by Vaswani et al.~\cite{vaswani2017attention}.
-Transformer-based models like Bidirectional Encoder Representations from Transformers (BERT)~\cite{devlin2018bert}, Generative Pre-training Transformer (GPT)~\cite{radford2018improving, radford2019language, brown2020language}, Text-to-text Transfer Transformer (T5)~\cite{raffel2020exploring}, and Large Language Model Meta AI (LLaMA)~\cite{touvron2023llama} are trained on massive and diverse datasets~\cite{gao2020pile}, enabling them to achieve high performance on a variety of tasks involving natural language without a need for task-specific training~\cite{brown2020language, wei2021finetuned}.
-We focus on several popular transformer models in our empirical study: the commercial GPT-3.5 and GPT-4 models, as well as the LLaMA model.
+Large language models (LLMs) come from research in natural language processing (NLP) that began in the 1950s and `60s~\cite{Chomsky+2002}.
+Research in NLP aims to enable computers to understand, interpret, and generate human language in a useful way.
+A recent increase in NLP research activity is attributed to the introduction of the transformer model by Vaswani et al.~\cite{vaswani2017attention}.
+Transformer-based models like Bidirectional Encoder Representations from Transformers (BERT)~\cite{devlin2018bert}, Generative Pre-training Transformer (GPT)~\cite{radford2018improving, radford2019language, brown2020language}, Text-to-text Transfer Transformer (T5)~\cite{raffel2020exploring}, and Large Language Model Meta AI (Llama)~\cite{touvron2023llama, touvron2023llama2} are trained on massive and diverse datasets~\cite{gao2020pile}, enabling them to achieve high performance on many tasks involving natural language without a need for task-specific training~\cite{brown2020language, wei2021finetuned}.
+We focus on several popular transformer models in our empirical study: the commercial GPT-3.5 and GPT-4 models, as well as the Llama 2 model.
 These models have recently been applied to diverse problems in robotics~\cite{wu2023tidybot, skreta2023errors} and social science~\cite{park2023generative}.